 A proactive maintenance rhythm allows teams to address systems before failures disrupt residents.
 Regular inspections and seasonal servicing reduce emergency calls.
 When problems are anticipated, renewal conversations become far less urgent.

 Standardized planning creates alignment across the organization.
 Instead of reacting to issues as they surface, properties operate from a shared maintenance cadence.
 Properties that prioritize preventive care rarely find themselves trying to rescue a renewal at the end of a lease term.
+Lula supports this shift by coordinating scheduling, routing, and vendor management, allowing property management teams to maintain a consistent preventive maintenance cadence across portfolios.

 Even the best-run portfolios experience move-outs.
 The difference is the efficiency of the response.
 Make-ready costs rise or fall based on coordination and execution under pressure.